This post was contributed by Kas Szatylowicz, Content Marketing Manager at Digital Olympus

 Some platforms, such as OroCommerce have in-built CRM which makes it easier and cheaper to manage your store.
 For running an eCommerce store, you should focus on the operational CRM software that helps you manage your contacts and communication with your customers.

-Your CRM is what will help you automate your sales process by monitoring and processing information about the whole customer lifecycle.
+Your CRM is what will help you automate your sales process by monitoring the B2B sales funnel and processing data about the whole customer lifecycle.
 From the moment they land on your store’s website to the moment they turn into repeat customers.

 - Outreach and email marketing tools